Moisés Cabada

-Moisés Cabada Apreciado (born 2 November 1985) is a retired Peruvian footballer who played as a centre back and current head coach of FC Carlos Stein's reserve team.
+Moisés Cabada Apreciado (born 2 November 1985) is a Peruvian former professional footballer who played as a centre-back.
+He is head coach of FC Carlos Stein's reserve team.

-Club career
+Playing career

 Moisés Cabada started his senior career with Sport Boys, making his Torneo Descentralizado debut in the 2004 season.
 Then he played for CD Universidad San Marcos in the 2007 Segunda División season.

 Cabada returned to the top-flight joining his former club Boys, where he participated in 42 matches and scored one goal in the 2008 Descentralizado season.

 Then he had a short spell with Cienciano in 2009.

 Coaching career

 In November 2019, Cabada began his coaching career, starting with a job as the head coach of FC Carlos Stein's reserve team.